linw0724-linnet/ubuntu-server-setup/install_docker.md

 sudo apt install docker-compose
 ```
 -----
+# Conclusion
-**Docker is now installed and ready to accept installations of containers**
+Docker is now installed on your host machine and is ready to accept installations of containers